ctfbio/ctfbio-ai/README.md

 1.  **Open the Modal:** From the **Global Tools** menu, select **"Populate Template Data"**.
 2.  **Pre-Flight Check:** The system performs a pre-flight check of your sandbox.
     *   If your sandbox is empty, you can proceed to step 4.
+    *   If template data is detected, the "Populate" buttons will be disabled.
+You must first choose one of the following actions:
+        *   **"Clear Unused Templates"**: Safely removes all template data you haven't adopted.
-    *   If template data is detected, you are prompted to either **"Clear Unused Templates"** or **"Adopt All Templates"** before you can populate more.
-Adopting converts all template data into your own permanent records.
+        *   **"Adopt All Templates"**: Converts all template data into your own permanent records.
 3.  **Choose Your Data:**
     *   Click **"Populate All Templates"** to load the entire portfolio.
     *   Or, select specific studies from the list and click **"Populate Selected"**.